PhDuck/ALBlog/content/posts/Benchmarking-AL-code.md

 [0]: Blocks on an SSD has endurance rating for [how many writes](https://en.wikipedia.org/wiki/Flash_memory#Write_endurance) can be done, after which the degrade.

 [1]: We make the semi-reasonable assumption that multiple executions of TestIf24HourFormatRegularExpression(…) will lead to a unimodal distribution.
-Semi-reasonable since the code we control is the same for each execution, however elements like garbage collection are beyond our control and may lead to executions that take substantially longer, leading to bimodal or multimodal distributions.
+Semi-reasonable since the code is the same for each execution, however elements like garbage collection are beyond our control and may lead to executions that take substantially longer, leading to bimodal or multimodal distributions.
 Better tools should present the distribution f.e. with a histogram allowing for inspection of the results.

 [2]: We could use a .NET profiler and thereby measure the execution time of the individual elements.
 I will leave that for another time in another post.